delabassee/bacasable/kotlin.md

 }
 ```

+The rest is pretty stanadrd.
 To run your Kotlin function, you just need to pass it some appropriate JSON payload.

 ```echo '{"name":"Kotlin"}' | fn run kotfunc```